morden35/belay/README.md

 - Uses GET requests for API calls that don't change data on the server.
 - Uses POST requests for API calls that change data on the server.
 - Contains endpoints to create and get channels and messages.
-- Contains endpoint to return unread message counts for the user for each channel.
+- Contains an endpoint to return unread message counts for the user for each channel.
-- Contains endpoint to update a user's last read message.
+- Contains an endpoint to update a user's last read message.

 UI and Responsive Layout
 - Prompts unauthenticaed users to sign in with their username and password, or to